 Here is how I summarize the history of this business model:

 - The pioneers.
-The early companies invented the model in the nineties and defined it as the went about their business.
+The early companies invented the model in the nineties and defined it as they went about their business.
 Example companies are MySQL, Sleepycat Software, and Trolltech.

 - The second generation.
 In the twothousands, motivated by the earlier successes, venture capitalists and entrepreneurs tried to cookie-cut the model and disrupt existing enterprise software markets.
 Example companies are SugarCRM, Jaspersoft, and MuleSoft.